-Late Arriver Policy All students must arrive on campus and be attending class by the 5th class day of the fall or spring semester.
-Any student that expects to arrive to campus after the first day of class must notify the Registrar of the date they are expected to attend classes.
-Exceptions for students to arrive on campus after the 5th day of class must be approved by the Cheif academic officer or designee.
+Late Arriver Policy All students must arrive on campus and be attending class by the 5th class day of the Fall or Spring semester.
+Any student who expects to arrive to campus after the first day of class must notify the Registrar of the date they are expected to attend classes.
+Exceptions for students to arrive on campus after the 5th day of class must be approved by the Chief Academic Officer or designee.
 No student will be allowed to arrive after the 10th day of class.
-All students that are late arrivals on campus are subject to the Faculty attendance policy published in the course syllabi.
+All students who are late arrivals on campus are subject to the attendance policy published in the course syllabi.
 It is the student's responsibility to work with each professor regarding non-attendance or missed assignments.
-Any student that has been reported as not attending all classes will be administratively cancelled from the University.
+Any student who has been reported as not attending all classes will be administratively cancelled from the University.

-Withdrawing from the University Students that choose to withdrawal from University (withdrawing from all courses) will be assigned grades of 'W', 'WP', or 'WF' determined by the date of withdrawal from the University.
+Withdrawing from the University Students who choose to withdraw from University (withdrawing from all courses) will be assigned grades of 'W', 'WP', or 'WF' determined by the date of withdrawal from the University.
 All grades of 'W', 'WP', or 'WF' are non-punitive.
 Withdrawals completed prior to 69 percent of the course session will be assigned grades of 'W'.
-All withdrawals completed after the last day to withdrawal (69 percent of the course session) as published on the University academic calendar will be assigned grades of 'WP' or 'WF' as determined by the student's course status at the time of the student leaves the University.
+All withdrawals completed after the last day to withdraw (69 percent of the course session) as published on the University academic calendar will be assigned grades of

+'WP' or 'WF' as determined by the student's course status at the time of the student leaves the University.
 The Registrar publishes an academic calendar to include withdrawal dates at the beginning of each semester.
-All students that withdrawal from the University must complete the Re-Admission process prior to returning to Ozarks.
+All students who withdraw from the University must complete the Re-Admission process prior to returning to Ozarks.